scetes/node-hello/README.md

 Clone the three files in this GitHub repo to a directory on your local filesystem.

 #### Step 3: Build the Docker image
-Change to the directory, and build your Docker image with this command (noting that `scetes/ubuntu-node-hello is the image name and you can change that to your own name):
+Change to the directory, and build your Docker image with this command (noting that `scetes/ubuntu-node-hello` is the image name I used, but you can change that to your own name):

 `$ docker build —t scetes/ubuntu-node-hello .`

-if all goes well, terminal log will start like this:
+if all goes well, the terminal output will start with something like this:

 ```
 Sending build context to Docker daemon 81.92 kB